wal/bus-growler/README.markdown

   node bus-growler.js 130 31 29a
 </pre>

-And you will automatically get a growl notification should the status change
+And you will automatically get a growl notification should the status of any of those routes change

 ## Comments